northwood-labs/terraform-provider-corefunc/CONTRIBUTING.md

 ### Terraform provider acceptance tests (and code coverage)

-This will run Acceptance tests.
+This will run acceptance tests.
 Acceptance tests run the code through Terraform and test the Terraform communication pathway.

 ```bash
 # Run all acceptance tests